 As always, it is about moderation.

-If you get the Fire for Kids edition then you get access to a huge range of games, TV shows and books.
-In the UK this is branded as Fire for Kids Unlimited.
-In the US it is called Freetime Unlimited.
-I expect that the available content varies slightly.
+If you get the Fire for Kids edition then you get access to a huge range of games, TV shows, and books through Amazon Kids+.
+This used to be branded as Fire for Kids Unlimited in the UK and Freetime Unlimited in the USA.
+I expect that the available content varies slightly based on your location.
 I am in the UK.

 But there are also some lesser-known gems that you or your child might not necessarily click on at first glance.